Karanei-Kimutai/strathmore-password-reset/README.md

 # Edit crontab
 crontab -e

-# Run every week on Sunday at 2 AM (using absolute paths)
+# Run every week on Sunday at 2 AM
 0 2 * * 0 cd /path/to/strathmore-password-reset && /path/to/strathmore-password-reset/venv/bin/python strathmore_password_reset.py

-# Or use the run script
-0 2 * * 0 cd /path/to/strathmore-password-reset && bash run.sh
 ```

 ### Using Docker Compose with Scheduler